Facts About Migraines

 - Migraine attacks usually last between 4 and 72 hours.

 - Healthcare and productivity costs associated with migraine attacks are estimated to be as high as $36 billion annually in the United States.

-The answer to whether or not a tinted lens help migraine sufferers is not a simple one.
+The answer to whether or not a tinted lens helps migraine sufferers is not a simple one.
 No one solution fits everyone.
-However, research suggests tinted lenses do bring relief to many.
+However, research suggests that tinted lenses do bring relief to many.

 Light Sensitivity as a Trigger

-While light sensitivity varies from person to person, some stimuli seem to show up more frequently.
-Those include pattern glare, bright lights, and fluorescent bulbs.
+While light sensitivity varies from person to person, some stimuli appear more frequently.
+These include pattern glare, bright lights, and fluorescent bulbs.
 Pattern glare causes visual stress from looking at various light patterns.
 Bright light such as sunlight and fluorescent lighting are also usual culprits since they give off dangerous light wavelengths.

 “Light sensitivity creates an unpredictable trigger for migraine sufferers that can pounce without any warning, depending on the situation and circumstances.
 When aware that they are sensitive to light, sufferers often become anxious or fearful when they know a given situation could lead to an attack.”
 (Can Tinted Glasses Provide Migraine Relief?
 By the Migraine Relief Center)

-While they may not entirely relieve or prevent migraines, eyeglass tints blocking certain wavelengths appear to help many sufferers.
+While they may not entirely relieve or prevent migraines, eyeglass tints blocking specific wavelengths appear to help many sufferers.

 Lens Tints & Migraine Relief